BenMSmith/BenMSmith.github.io/_posts/2022-07-30-Demon-Squad.md

 And there we have it!

-Next time: I'm already behind schedule on _Gamera vs. Jiger_
+Next time: I'm already behind schedule on _Gamera vs. Jiger_!

 ----